lkesteloot/trs80/README.md

 This has been tested with `node` version 20 and `npm` version 10.
 You can get the latest version from [the node.js website](https://nodejs.org/).

-To install dependencies (do this once):
+To install dependencies (do this once per clone or pull):

 ```sh
 npm install